 - Your immune system

-It’s the last of those which is most important: immune system.
+The last of these is the most important: immune system.

 Gut health and endurance – good foods

 No factor influences the happiness of your gut more than your diet.
 A study published by The Proceedings of the Nutrition Society states: